hartti/AustralianMines/README.md

 ### Steps needed:
 * There are a few special cases which need to be fixed so that the batch processes in the following steps do not create new problems
-    * Test
+    * In erl:name (mine name) replace "( " with "(" (cosmetic change)
+    * In erl:owner (owner names) replace ", Ltd" with " Ltd"
+    * In erl:owner (owner names) replace ", Australia" with " Australia"
+    * In erl:owner (owner names) replace " ," with ","
 * From both data sets, create a new id column by extracting 6-digit id from column "gml:id".
 This id is more reliable for joining the data sets than the mine names (note that there are total of 3 columns listing the mine name in these two files: erl:name in one and erl:name and erl:mineName in the other)
 * Join the two datasets to a single file using the id-key generated above.
 There are plenty of empty colums and duplicate columms, which can be dropped
 * There are a lot rows which are not that interesting for mine analysis.
-Use column erl:status to drop such rows ("historic mine" and "mineral deposit") - this will remove roughly 3500 rows from the data set leaving a little over 500 rows
+Use column erl:status to drop such rows ("historic mine" and "mineral deposit" are the most important ones to dop, but I would also let go of "feasibility", "pending approval", "under development" and "closed") - this will remove roughly 3500 rows from the data set leaving a little over 400 rows (360+ operating mines, 60+ in care and maintenance and a couple in construction.
 * There are multiple items on certain cells on the following colums ("erl:owner", "erl:commodity").
 There are quotation marks around those cells.
 Drop those.
 Also change the item delimiter in those cells from "," to ";"
 * There are both primary commodities and secondary products listed in column "erl:commodity".
 The secondary commodities are wrapped with parenthesis.
 Split the column in two using delimiter ";(".
 Name the first column to "PrimaryCommodities" and the second "SecondaryCommodities".
 Remove the trailing ")" from the column "SecondaryCommodities"